top of page

 System Compatibility with the Inverter

-Proper string sizing ensures that the inverter operates within its minimum and maximum voltage range.
+Proper string sizing ensures that the solar inverter operates within its minimum and maximum voltage range.
 Undersized strings may not deliver enough voltage on hot days, while oversized strings risk overvoltage in cold climates.

 Temperature Coefficient and Climate Impacts